What Is Drug Addiction?

 - Rebellious behavior, including a sudden clash with your family’s routine or values

 Addiction is a chronic illness, but it is treatable.
 Teen addiction treatment is also often called rehabilitation or rehab.
-Teen addiction rehab methods include inpatient rehab, when a teen lives at the facility where they receive treatment, and outpatient rehab, when the teen sleeps at home but spend their days at the rehab facility.
+Teen addiction rehab methods include inpatient rehab, intensive outpatient rehab and partial hospitalization.

 - Detoxification or detox, when the body removes itself of toxins